 A processing facility construction was finished in 2015 outside of the fenced breeding pond enclosure at the HCRC.
 The facility consists of a 16’x12’ raised wooden platform with a zinc roof with sky lights for better lighting and a custom built table for housing turtles during health assessments.

 Captive-breeding offers the potential to produce offspring for release and repatriation into areas that have experienced widespread declines or extirpation.
 Additionally, specimens maintained in captivity provide valuable opportunities for studying aspects of the species’ reproductive biology, diet and behavior that would otherwise be difficult to observe or study in the field.
 This information in turn, can help further inform and influence conservation strategies and actions.
 Research and activities at the HCRC combined with partner efforts will contribute to a comprehensive conservation and recovery effort for D. mawii in Belize.

 Education at the HCRC

 BFREE hosts high school and college student groups from Belize, the US and Canada.
 Beginning in 2015, HCRC staff began offering one hour tours of the facility combined with educational talks describing the current status of the Hicatee turtle in Belize and throughout its limited range.
 Researchers and other visitors to BFREE are also offered these tours upon request.
-During 2017, visitors to the HCRC have been invited to participate in the national #SaveTheHicatee awareness campaign by signing a petition banner thereby pledging their commitment to the conservation of the species.
+Recent visitors to the HCRC have participated in the national #SaveTheHicatee awareness campaign by signing a petition banner thereby pledging their commitment to the conservation of the species.

 October is Hicatee Awareness Month!

-October 2017 marks the first ever Hicatee Awareness Month!
-We’ve built The Hicatee Toolkit to include several turtley awesome opportunities for anyone to participate in the activities and events planned during the month of October.
-Don’t forget to shell-ebrate National Hicatee Day on October 17!
+October 2017 marked the first ever Hicatee Awareness Month!
+We built The Hicatee Toolkit to include several turtley awesome opportunities for anyone to participate in the activities and events planned during the month of October.
+Don’t forget to shell-ebrate National Hicatee Day this October 17!